karatelabs/karate/karate-core/README.md

 * configure driver = { type: 'chrome', executable: 'chrome' }
 ```

-Here a batch-file called `chrome` was created in the system `PATH` (and made executable) with the following contents:
+Here a batch-file called `chrome` can be placed in the system `PATH` (and made executable) with the following contents:

 ```bash
 "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome" $*
 ```

 For Windows it would be `chrome.bat` in the system `PATH` as follows:

 ```bat
 "C:\Program Files (x86)\Google\Chrome\Application\chrome" %*
 ```